Roku: Roku channels

 Content on Roku devices is provided by Roku partners and is identified using the term channel.
 Users can add or remove different channels using the Roku Channel Store or the search feature.
 Roku's website does not specify which channels are free to its users.

 Service creation for Roku Player

 The Roku is an open-platform device with a freely available software development kit that enables anyone to create new channels.
 The channels are written in a Roku-specific language called BrightScript, a scripting language the company describes as 'unique', but "similar to Visual Basic" and "similar to JavaScript".

 Developers who wish to test their channels before a general release, or who wish to limit viewership, can create "private" channels that require a code be entered by the user in the account page of the Roku website.
-These private channels, which are not part of the official Roku Channel Store, are neither reviewed or certified by Roku.
+These private channels, which are not part of the official Roku Channel Store, are not reviewed or certified by Roku.

 There is an NDK (Native Developer Kit) available, though it has added restrictions.